-The Company is principally engaged in the business of investment holding and the provision of management services.
-The principal activities of the subsidiaries are set out in Note 6 to the financial statements.
+The Company is principally engaged in investment holding and the provision of management services.
+The principal activities of its subsidiaries are set out in Note 6 to the financial statements.
 There have been no significant changes in the nature of these activities during the financial year.